 This model also has laser guidance, a trench cut facility, 300 mm slide, 0˚ - 45˚ double bevel and 50° - 50° mitre settings, which covers all common cutting angles and a large 300 x 80mm straight cutting capacity

-The answer is pretty simple though in that the Evolution brand aimed to fill a particular market for many home owners and people who enjoyed working on various home projects.
+With their DIY range, (Green colour) the Evolution brand aimed to fill a particular market for many home owners and people who enjoyed working on various home projects.
+They then extended their range for the trade with more powerful tools (orange colour)

 Evolution Powertools Warranty

-Evolution Powertools offer a 3 years limited warranty (only valid if purchased in the UK)
+Evolution Powertools offer either a 2 years or a 3 years limited warranty (only valid if purchased in the UK) You can read their full warranty by clicking here.

 Difference between 230 Volts vs 110 Volt Mitre Saws